jmmack/16S/README.md

 # 16S Microbiome Analysis
 This repository is a collection of notes and scripts for 16S microbiome analysis in the Gloor lab

+### Before getting started
+You will need some familiarity and comfort using `command line` and `R`

+You need to know the details of your experiment.
+You should have a metadata table of all the information you've collected about your samples including clinical (age, weight, conditions, etc.) and procedural (extraction dates, amplification quantification, barcodes used, etc.)

 ### Getting started
-You should use the miseq workflow to prepare your OTU table https://github.com/ggloor/miseq_bin
+You should use the miseq workflow to prepare your OTU table from your Illumina reads https://github.com/ggloor/miseq_bin

 This workflow will take your V4 (or other variable region) sequencing output and generate an OTU table with taxonomic annotations